European-Unified-ID/EUID-docs/docs/guides/integration-javascript-server-side.md

 | :--- | :--- | :--- |
 | 2-a | EUID SDK for JavaScript | Gets the current user's advertising token by using the [getAdvertisingToken() function](../sdks/client-side-identity.md#getadvertisingtoken-string) as shown below. |

->NOTE: For an example of what an EUID token might look like in the bid stream, when it's sent from an SSP to a DSP, see [What does an EUID token look like in the bid stream?](../getting-started/gs-faqs.md#what-does-an-euid-token-look-like-in-the-bid-stream)
+>NOTE: For an example of what an EUID token might look like in the bidstream, when it's sent from an SSP to a DSP, see [What does an EUID token look like in the bidstream?](../getting-started/gs-faqs.md#what-does-an-euid-token-look-like-in-the-bidstream)

 ```html
 <script>